 Most Vulnerable Americans Protected by Fairness in Nursing Home Arbitration Act

-Posted by PKSD Law Firm on Jan 11, 2011 in Press Releases
+Posted by PKSD Law Firm on January 11, 2011 in Nursing Home Abuse

 The bipartisan Fairness in Nursing Home Arbitration Act of 2009, introduced by Sen. Mel Martinez (R-FL) and Sen. Herb Kohl (D-WI), will prevent nursing homes from deliberately hiding clauses within the fine print of contracts that force seniors to surrender their right to trial by jury and enter an unfair and one-sided mandatory binding arbitration process.
 The bill was introduced in the U.S. House last week by Rep. Linda Sanchez (D-CA).